Newport Beach Federal Crimes Attorney

 Have you been arrested, charged, or under investigation for a federal offense?
 Retaining a reputable and experienced Newport Beach federal crimes attorney will be one of the most decisions you make.
-Federal charges carry significant penalties which is why you need an attorney that will be stand up to the government and argue your side of the story.
+Federal charges carry significant penalties which is why you need an attorney that will stand up to the government and argue your side of the story.

 Many attorneys do not practice in federal court.
 Namely, because federal law carries different rules and procedures than California state court.
 Federal prosecutors are extremely sharp and have unlimited resources to ensure that charges ultimately lead to a conviction.
 The evidence is ordinarily voluminous consisting of reports from federal agents, audio and video recordings, and financial statements.
 Therefore, it is important to retain a federal crimes attorney who can devote the time and resources to mounting your defense.

 Overview of Federal Criminal Charges

 All federal crimes are charged by the U.S. Attorney’s Office and typically by an indictment.
 A person is charged by way of an indictment after a federal prosecutor presents their case to the grand jury.
 An indictment is a charging document that the grand jury returns when it concludes that sufficient evidence warrants charging a defendant.

 Large-scale cases usually reach the federal system such as arms dealing, large quantity drug trafficking, and financial crimes in the millions of dollars.
 However, small types of crimes such as lying on a passport application and illegal entry into the United States make their way into the federal system.
 Furthermore, since state court and federal court are two different sovereigns, a defendant can be charged in both courts for the same offense at the same time.

-Early Intervention by Experienced Newport Beach Federal Crimes Lawyer
+Early Intervention by an Experienced Federal Crimes Lawyer